iohkedu/node-course/docs/intro.md

 ---
 id: intro
 slug: /
-title: Workshop Introduction
+title: Course Introduction
 sidebar_position: 1
 ---

-# Workshop Introduction
+# Course Introduction

-Welcome to the Cardano node workshop mini course!
-This hands-on workshop will help guide you through setting up and using a Cardano node.
+Welcome to the Cardano Node Operations Course!
+This hands-on course will help guide you through setting up and using a Cardano node.

-## Workshop Environment
+## Course Environment

-This guide was developed to work in tandem with the mobile Cardano node Raspberry Pi lab.
-Though you may use one, a Raspberry Pi computer is not required to complete this course.
+Though this course was designed to utilize the Cardano Mobile Node Lab, a Raspberry Pi is not required.
 The course also assumes that you are using SSH to connect to a remote server.
 You may also work though this guide on a local machine, though some of the commands might look a little different.

 ## Recommended hardware and Operating System(s) for this course:
 - Since we will be working on the Preview testnet, anything with at least 4GB or RAM should be OK.
 Though the more the better.